makersacademy/airport_challenge/user_stories.md

 So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate *TESTED*

+ensuring that planes can only take off from airports they are in

+planes that are already flying cannot takes off and/or be in an airport

+planes that are landed cannot land again and must be in an airport